EESSI/docs/docs/filesystem_layer.md

 The bottom layer of the EESSI project is the **filesystem layer**, which is responsible for distributing the software stack.

-For this, we rely on [CernVM-FS](https://cernvm.cern.ch/portal/filesystem) (or CVMFS for short), a the network file system used to distribute the software to the clients in a fast, reliable and scalable way.
+For this we rely on [CernVM-FS](https://cernvm.cern.ch/portal/filesystem) (or CVMFS for short), a network file system used to distribute the software to the clients in a fast, reliable and scalable way.

 CVMFS was created over 10 years ago specifically for the purpose of globally distributing a large software stack.
 For the experiments at the Large Hadron Collider, it hosts several hundred million files and directories that are distributed to the order of hundred thousand client computers.